1.If I file a Chapter 7, will I be able to keep my home, car and possessions?

 After you file your petition, a creditor may ask you to reaffirm a certain debt or you may seek to do so on your own.
 Reaffirming a debt means that you sign and file with the court a legally enforceable document, which states that you promise to repay all or a portion of the debt that may otherwise have been discharged in your bankruptcy case.
 Reaffirmation agreements must generally be filed with the court within 60 days after the first meeting of creditors.

 10. Do I need to pay attorneys fees up front when filing bankruptcy?

 Most attorneys in the Chicago area require payment of their fees before filing.
-At Kaplan Bankruptcy Firm, LLC, we understand that people seeking Bankruptcy relief are experiencing financial difficulty and can’t pay their bills let alone an attorney for help.
+At Kaplan Law Firm, LLC, we understand that people seeking Bankruptcy relief are experiencing financial difficulty and can’t pay their bills let alone an attorney for help.
 In most cases, if you are working, or have sufficient income to cover your fixed living expenses, we can work out a reasonable installment payment plan for fees.
 You will not have to wait until attorneys fees are paid before filing your case.

 11. Do the new Bankruptcy Laws make it tougher to file?

 Just before the new bankruptcy law went into effect October 2005, there were a number of reports in the media that really didn’t tell the full story about bankruptcy reform, and left consumers with the impression that bankruptcy would be difficult or impossible for them to file.
 However, a recent study showed that the vast majority of consumers who filed bankruptcy under the old law would still have been able to file under the new law.